Mpox outbreak

 Mpox (previously known as monkeypox) is a viral disease usually found in West and Central Africa.

 Since the beginning of 2024, there has been a surge in infections driven by a new variant of the virus.
-This is centred on the Democratic Republic of Congo (DRC) with cases also reported in neighbouring countries.
+This is centred on Democratic Republic of Congo (DRC) with cases also reported in neighbouring countries.
 On 14 August, the World Health Organization classified the mpox outbreak as a “public health emergency of international concern”.

 Médecins Sans Frontières / Doctors Without Borders (MSF) teams are already present in the DRC, where we are treating patients and working to protect at-risk communities.

-Explained: What is the mpox outbreak?
+What is the mpox outbreak?

 Clade 1 (found in Central Africa) has been circulating in the DRC for years, while Clade 2 (West Africa) was responsible for the global spike in cases in 2022.

 However, this new outbreak is due to an offshoot of Clade 1 – identified as Clade 1B – which causes more severe disease and appears to spread more easily.
+A severe outbreak of mpox emerged in DRC in 2024 with thousands of suspected cases and hundreds of recorded deaths.

 How is MSF responding to the mpox outbreak?

-MSF has launched emergency teams to respond to the epidemic across the DRC.
+In 2024 MSF launched emergency teams to respond to the epidemic across the DRC.

-Since mid-June alone we have responded by:
+We have responded by:

 MSF has been operating in the DRC for decades, delivering healthcare and treating people affected by insecurity, displacement and disease.